-Okay, something to keep in mind.
-The curtain rod can not be flush up against the underside of the deck, otherwise the drapes will not slide back and forth on the rod easily.
+TIP: something to keep in mind.
+The curtain rod cannot be flush up against the underside of the deck, otherwise, the drapes will not slide back and forth on the rod easily.

-Now, my husband and I sat and argued in Lowe’s for about an hour on how to fix this problem… to save you a potential argument, I’ll just tell you what we figured out… *wink*
+My husband and I sat and argued in Lowe’s for about an hour on how to fix this problem… to save you a potential argument, I’ll just tell you what we figured out.

 Buy a LONG bolt to go through the U shaped bracket.
 Feed the bolt through the bracket then behind the bracket attach 3 nuts.
 This will give you a good buffer between the bracket and the wood.